animesh-agarwal/Datasets-and-Iterators/README.md

 Most of the introductory articles on TensorFlow would introduce you with the **feed_dict** method of feeding the data to the model.
-**feed_dict** processes the input data in a single thread and while the data is being loaded and processed on CPU, the GPU remains idle and when the GPU is training a batch of data, CPU remains in idle state.
-The developers of TensorFlow have advised not to use this method during training or repeated validation of same datasets.
+**feed_dict** processes the input data in a single thread and while the data is being loaded and processed on CPU, the GPU remains idle and when the GPU is training a batch of data, CPU remains in the idle state.
+The developers of TensorFlow have advised not to use this method during training or repeated validation of the same datasets.

 ![alt text](https://github.com/animesh-agarwal/Datasets-and-Iterators/blob/master/images/feed_dict.PNG)